 BS 5839 part 6 is referenced by building inspectors when assessing newly constructed houses or extension work to existing buildings.
 They make use of the grading system within the standard to clearly specify the type of system required for the given property.

 The most common grade by far is Grade D for developments under the jurisdiction of a building inspector.
-A concise definition of a Grade D system is one which features a network of interconnected, mains powered smoke alarms, plus a heat detector in the kitchen area (in most cases).
+A concise definition of a Grade D system is one which features a network of interconnected, mains powered smoke alarms with additional, integral battery backup power, plus a heat detector in the kitchen area (in most cases).
 Interconnection is required to ensure that an alarm signal is fully audible throughout a property in the event of a fire, and can be achieved either by a physical cable link, or a radio-interlink system.

 However, whilst Grade D is the base standard for smoke detection in new builds, existing housing stock occupied by a single family remains free to install Grade F smoke alarms.
 This grade includes any smoke alarm that is battery powered – whether by removable batteries, or sealed, long life batteries.
 Grade F alarms had long been held to be inferior to Grade D alarms, due to the lack of an in-built backup system if primary power fails.
 However, cutting edge 10 year battery powered smoke alarms with built in radio-interlink capabilities are swiftly narrowing the perceived gap in terms of reliability.

 Some high end Grade F systems are now being accepted as alternatives to a Grade D system in situations where it can be evidenced to the building inspector that the installation of mains powered alarms would be problematic.
-If you have a need to opt for battery powered alarms rather than mains powered, then discuss this with your building inspector, and present them with the specifications of a high quality long life smoke alarm such as those on offer here.
+If you have a need to opt for battery powered alarms rather than mains powered, then discuss this with your building inspector, and present them with the specifications of a high quality long life smoke alarm with RF interlink.

 We hope this summary has helped explain the relevance and real life applications of the British Standard for fire detection in domestic premises.
 If you would like further details about the other gradings within BS 5839 part 6: 2013, then click here to visit a page which breaks the standard down fully.
 To browse a selection of alarms conforming to either Grade D or Grade F, simply follow the links from the images below.